AbdulmalekAlshugaa/NewsApplication/README.md

 #### Activity Diagram will be used for the following activity and fragments
 1. Main Activity
 2. Discover Fragment
-3. Movie Details
+3. popluar news
 4. Booking Movie
  #### View Model And Live Data
-1. MovieList ViewModel
+1. popular ViewModel
-2. MovieById ViewModel
+2. Article ViewModel
 #### Repository
 1. App Repository
  #### Repository
-1. Remote Data Source which is the API  http://api.themoviedb.org/3/movie/
+1. Remote Data Source which is the API https://developer.nytimes.com/

 ### implementation
 | Listing Movies |Movie Details |Booking |